CWSpear/awesome-forms/README.md

   @Input() items;
   // you'd probably want to add any other `ng-select` options you'd use

-  setDisabledState(isDisabled: boolean) {
-    // override to do nothing, handled with the inherited `disable` property directly }

   setupFocus() {
     // override to do nothing, handled below
   }